 “Mao killed 80 million of his own people” is often repeated, used as “proof” of the evils of communism.
 Regarding this claim, here is a collection of facts omitted by the framing of mainstream Western/global narratives, a very brief historical account towards objective reassessment.

 By 20th Century, monarchic rot, foreign domination, and many wars had reduced a millennia-old center of world economy and culture to a land of poverty, misery, and death.
-In 1921 Sun Yat-sen famously remarked that the fate of the Chinese people will likely be the same as that of the native Americans.
+In 1921 Sun Yat-sen famously remarked that the fate of the Chinese people will most likely be the same as that of the native Americans and Australian Aborigine.

 In 1950, when the Communist Party took the helm after the liberation of China from its many slavers, average life span was 35 years; 20% of population was addicted to opium; and literacy rate was around14%.